-Prerequisites: OT 55 or OT 56 or a keyboarding speed of 40 wpm (to be verified by placement test) and CIS 63 or CIS 66 with a grade of "C" or better; concurrent enrollment in OT Lab.
+Prerequisites: OT 55 or OT 56 or a keyboarding speed of 40 wpm (to be verified by placement test) and CIS 63 or CIS 66 with a grade of "C" or better.
 Course Advisory: SCC minimum English standard.
 Emphasizes proficiency in transcribing from machine dictation.
 Develops the coordination of keyboarding, business English, and proofreading skills while transcribing documents from a variety of businesses.
 Three hours lecture, two hours lab.